mpy-dev-ml/UmbraCore/UmbraCore_Refactoring_Plan.md

-✓ Created XPC Protocol Analyzer tool for tracking migration progress ✓ Updated SecurityProvider.swift to serve as a reference implementation ✓ Generated comprehensive report of modules requiring migration
+✓ Created XPC Protocol Analyzer tool for tracking migration progress ✓ Updated SecurityProvider.swift to serve as a reference implementation ✓ Generated comprehensive report of modules requiring migration ✓ Migrated SecurityInterfaces/XPCServiceProtocol.swift to use XPCProtocolsCore ✓ Migrated SecurityInterfaces/SecurityProviderBase.swift to Result-based error handling ✓ Updated SecurityInterfaces/SecurityProviderFoundation.swift to use SecureBytes ✓ Migrated SecurityInterfaces/SecurityProviderFactory.swift to use modern type-safe protocols ✓ Added proper deprecation attributes to CryptoTypes/CryptoXPCServiceProtocol with migration messages ✓ Updated CryptoTypes/CredentialManager to use ModernCryptoXPCServiceProtocol for type safety ✓ Enhanced documentation for all migrated protocols and adapters ✓ Updated CryptoXPCServiceAdapter to implement exists method for SecureStorageServiceProtocol ✓ Updated XPCServiceProtocolBasic synchroniseKeys method to use Result-based error handling ✓ Updated all protocol adapters and mock implementations to use Result for error handling

 Remaining tasks:
-- Complete migration of Core module (21 files) - High Priority
+- Complete migration of Core module (20 files) - High Priority
-- Complete migration of CryptoTypes module (14 files) - High Priority
+- Complete migration of CryptoTypes module (10 files) - High Priority
 - Complete migration of UmbraSecurity module (12 files) - High Priority
-- Complete migration of SecurityInterfaces module (12 files) - High Priority
+- Complete migration of SecurityInterfaces module (8 files) - High Priority
 - Complete migration of Features module (10 files) - Medium Priority
 - Complete migration of Services module (9 files) - Medium Priority
 - Complete migration of CoreTypes module (6 files) - Medium Priority